theo88400/ML-BIO-PROJECT/README.md

 | unfair_size_model | 0.785408 | 0.748201 | 0.873950 | 0.806202 |
 | unfair_repartition_model | 0.759657 | 0.688623 | 0.966387 | 0.804196 |

+If we look at those results we can see that no matter how the data is split among all the clients, the performances stay almost the same.

 ![matrix confusion](./notebooks/matrix_confusion.png)

+With the confusion matrix, it's better if we have high values in diagonal.
+We can see it's the first two models that have the highest values which means the predictions are more accurate.
+Their predictions are very similar when the dataset is equally split.
+The last models have better predictions for cancerous images but have also a lot more false positive

+### Conclusion
+It looks like the most important is the whole dataset itself that of course will impact a lot the model's performance.
+If there is enough data, unbiased and balanced.
+The way we split the dataset among all client seems to have little impact in federated learning